Masterminds/goutils/README.md

 ## Usage
-The code snippet below shows an example on how to use a library within GoUtils.
-In this instance, and the function is the `Initials` function located within the `wordutils.go` library file.
+The code snippets below show examples of how to use GoUtils.
+Some functions return errors while others do not.
+The first instance below, which does not return an error, is the `Initials` function located within the `wordutils.go` library file.

     package main